gianlucasudano/react-form-with-useReducer/README.md

 ## incomplete logic implementation
 - reset form after submit and prevent multiple click / submitting form
-- form validation in "holiday allowance" can fails on changing country after "holiday allowance" is already filled.
+- form validation in "holiday allowance" can fail on changing country after "holiday allowance" is already filled.
 To reproduce:
     - Selected country ES, Holiday allowance value 45 info color is blue
     - Select Brazil.
 The info color is still blue.
 Should be red because 45 is major than the allowance in Brazil.
 # Installation